-Emma Shaw Crane is a second year American Studies PhD student.
+Emma Shaw Crane is a third year American Studies PhD student.
 She received an interdisciplinary social science BA from UC Berkeley in 2009 with an interdisciplinary social science degree in Urban Studies, Geography, and African American Studies.
 Her current research interests include critical poverty studies, affect, anxiety, embodiment and health, and the politics of race, expertise, and knowledge production.
 In 2012 and 2013, Emma was a Global Poverty and Practice Research Fellow at UC Berkeley, where she studied community development, counterinsurgency, and urban poverty programs in the 1960s in Oakland, California.
 She is co-editor, with Professor Ananya Roy, of Territories of Poverty, forthcoming from the University of Georgia Press.